urfave/cli/docs/v2/manual.md

 }
 ```

-In this example the flag could be used like so :
+In this example the flag could be used like this :

 `myapp --meeting 2019-08-12T15:04:05`

-side note : quotes may be necessary around the date depending on your layout (if you have spaces for instance)
+Side note: quotes may be necessary around the date depending on your layout (if you have spaces for instance)

 ### Full API Example